-\paragraph{Model} Our LMs are instances of the OPT LM \citep{zhang2022opt}, which is an autoregressive transformer architecture.
+Our LMs are instances of OPT LM \citep{zhang2022opt}, an autoregressive transformer architecture.
 Our LMs have 12 layers and attention heads, use a vocabulary size of 16,384, and are trained for a maximum of 20 epochs using the \texttt{transformers} library \citep{wolf-etal-2020-transformers}.
-The results we report for a given LM in our experiments are averaged over three different runs (with different random seeds).
-We list all other hyper-parameters and architectural details in \Cref{sec:trainingdetails}.
+The results we report for a given LM are averaged over three different runs (with different random seeds).
+We list other hyper-parameters and architectural details in \Cref{sec:trainingdetails}.